 How You Can Help

-Memorial Sloan-Kettering has a long and distinguished history in thyroid cancer diagnosis and treatment with a vibrant research program that holds great promise for continued advances.
+Memorial Sloan Kettering has a long and distinguished history in thyroid cancer diagnosis and treatment with a vibrant research program that holds great promise for continued advances.
 Our vision is to ensure that patients with thyroid cancer have access to the most innovative and potentially impactful therapies.
-With your support, MSKCC can continue to pioneer groundbreaking clinical trials, establishing new and more effective treatment strategies.
+With your support, MSK can continue to pioneer groundbreaking clinical trials, establishing new and more effective treatment strategies.